Maharishi Valmiki Sanskrit University

 Maharshi Valmiki Sanskrit University (MVSU) is a university established in 2018 by the Government of Haryana at Mundri village of Kaithal district of India.
-It is 12 km east of Kaithal, 111 km from the state capital Chandigarh, 145 km from Hisar, and 164 km from the NCR New Delhi.
+It is 12km east of Kaithal, 111km from the state capital Chandigarh and 164km from the NCR New Delhi.
+The university is named after Valmiki.

 History

 On 15 March 2018, the bill to establish this university was passed in Haryana Vidhan Sabha.
 Though the idea for this university was first conceived by the Chief Minister, Manohar Lal Khattar, in 2015.
 It was established through the Haryana Act No. 20 OF 2018.
 It is named after the Hindu sage, Valmiki, the celebrated Sanskrit literature author of Ramayana (500 BC to 100 BC), who was contemporary of Rama and revered as Ādi Kavi, the first poet, author of Ramayana, the first epic poem.

 Haryana state has over 24 Sanskrit colleges offering education equivalent to bachelor's degree, additionally masters and doctoral level degrees are also offered by the Kurukshetra University and Maharshi Dayanand University.